dariodimarzo/DataQuery/README.md

 ## Features

-- Load files of various formats (csv, txt, xlsx, parquet, avro, json, xml).
+- Load files of various formats (avro, csv, json, parquet, txt, xlsx, xml).
 Files can be loaded also as zip archives.
 - Preview data of every file loaded (in case of xlsx file, every sheet will be avaiable)
 - Query loaded data in sql language
 - Visual editing of the query results
-- Export query results on file, in various format (csv, txt, xlsx, parquet, avro, json, xml)
+- Export query results on file, in various format (avro, csv, json, parquet, txt, xlsx, xml)

 All the tasks are managed in memory, no data are saved on the server.